Mahmoud Abdelfattah

-Mahmoud Abdelfattah is a Palestinian-American professional basketball coach who currently serves as the head coach for the Iowa Wolves of the NBA G-League.
+Mahmoud Abdelfattah (born September 24, 1988) is a Palestinian-American professional basketball coach who is the head coach for the Iowa Wolves of the NBA G-League.
 He became the first ever Palestinian or Muslim head coach of a National Basketball Association (NBA) or NBA G League franchise when he served as head coach of the Rio Grande Valley Vipers from 2019 to 2022.

 Early life

 Abdelfattah was born and raised in Chicago, Illinois, to parents who had immigrated from Palestine as part of the 1967 Palestinian exodus.
 He identifies as Palestinian and visited the territory as a child.
 Abdelfattah attended a private Muslim school until the eighth grade and then moved to the public system.

 Abdelfattah played basketball at Wilbur Wright College and was recruited to play at St. Cloud State University.
 He found his desire for coaching while at St. Cloud State when he realised that he would not be able to play in the National Basketball Association (NBA).
 He served as a student-assistant on the basketball team at the age of 21 and had his student debt covered by the school.